Getting Started with MCXW23-EVK

 2.2 Jump Start Your Design with the MCUXpresso SDK

-• Remote git URL
+• Remote Git URL

-• NXP MCUXpresso SDK archive file
+• NXP MCUXpresso software development kit (SDK) archive file

-• Existing git folder
+• Existing Git folder

 1. Click on the MCUXpresso extension Icon